An algorithm to find maximum area polygons circumscribed about a convex polygon: Introduction

 Throughout this paper, $P \subset \Re^2$ denotes a convex $n$-gon, $n \geq 5$, and the sum of any two consecutive angles of $P$ is greater than $\pi$.
 The vertices of $P$ are denoted by $p_1, p_2, \ldots ,p_n$, in counterclockwise order.
 We extend the indices to all integers so that indices are understood mod $n$; that is, we let $p_i=p_j$ if $i\equiv j\bmod n$.
 For any $i$, we denote the side $p_ip_{i+1}$ of $P$ by $S_i$.
 By $T_i$ we denote the triangle bounded by $S_i$ and the lines through $S_{i-1}$ and $S_{i+1}$; it is called the $i$th {\em external triangle}.
-Clearly, if $Q$ is circumscribed about $P$, then every vertex of $Q$ lies in the corresponding external triangle of $P$.
+Clearly, if $Q$ is circumscribed about $P$, then every vertex of $Q$ lies in an external triangle of $P$.
 Note that if three consecutive vertices of $Q$ lie on the same line, then removing the middle vertex does not change the area of $Q$.
 Thus, without loss of generality, in our investigation we deal only with circumscribed polygons without an angle equal to $\pi$.
 This implies, in particular, that if a side of $P$ is used (i.e. it is contained in the boundary of the circumscribed polygon $Q$), then it is contained in a side of $Q$.
+We denote the boundary of $Q$ by $\bd (Q)$, and for any point $p \in \Re^2$ and set $S \subset \Re^2$, we call the rotated copy of $S$ about $p$ by $\pi$ the \emph{reflection of $S$ about $p$}.